Alex McLeish: Hibernian

 McLeish took over a struggling Hibernian side, which was relegated from the Scottish Premier Division in 1998 despite a slight upturn in fortunes under McLeish.
 He then guided the Edinburgh team back to the Scottish Premier League at the first attempt by winning the First Division championship.

 Hibernian consolidated in their first season back in the top division, finishing mid-table and reaching the Scottish Cup semi-final.
 In the 2000–01 season, Hibs started very strongly.
 Eventually they had to settle for third place and a Scottish Cup final appearance.
 This performance attracted the attention of bigger clubs, including West Ham United and Rangers.

 McLeish attracted players such as Russell Latapy and former French international Franck Sauzée to Hibs.
-He also helped develop young striker Kenny Miller, who would later go on to play for Scotland.
+He also helped develop young striker Kenny Miller, who would later go on to play 69 games for Scotland.

 During this period McLeish worked towards and was awarded a UEFA Pro Licence.